KinsonDigital/.github/.github/PULL_REQUEST_TEMPLATE/feature-pr-template.md

 - [ ] The **_base(target)_** branch for this pull request is a **_development_** branch with the name **_develop_**.
   - A **_base(target)_** branch is the branch that the **_head(source)_** branch is merging into.

-💡For more information on branching, refer to the project's [branching documentation](https://github.com/KinsonDigital/.github/blob/master/docs/Branching.md).
+💡For more information on branching, refer to the project's [branching documentation](https://github.com/KinsonDigital/.github/blob/master/docs/BranchingFullGitFlow.md).

-- [ ] Associated issue exists and is linked to this pull request.
+- [ ] The associated issue exists and is linked to this pull request.
   - One issue per pull request.

-- [ ] Pull request title matches the title of the associated issue.
+- [ ] The pull request title matches the title of the associated issue.

 - [ ] The labels attached to this PR match the labels attached to the associated issue.

-- [ ] Project assigned matches the project of the associated issue.
+- [ ] The assigned project matches the project of the associated issue.

-- [ ] Milestone assigned matches the milestone of the associated issue.
+- [ ] The assigned milestone matches the milestone of the associated issue.

 - [ ] My code follows the coding style of this project.
   - The style is enforced by the **_.editorconfig_** files in the project and displayed as warnings.
 If there is an edge case, reach out, and let's discuss it.